adamkucharski/digital-twin-example/README.md

 This post also has more background on the use of AI for synthetic populations: [Can language models tell us what populations are thinking and doing?](https://kucharski.substack.com/p/can-language-models-tell-us-what).

-Note: this is an simulation model to support an initial experiment, generated with the help of Claude Code, rather than full production software.
-Code is provided only for illustration.
+Note: this is an simulation model to support experimental testing, generated with the help of Claude Code; accompanying code is provided only for illustration.

 ## How it works